BLM Extends Comment Period to May 20th for Draft EIS

 You may submit your comments electronically by email to: firstname.lastname@example.org

-The BLM will host two public meetings to provide updated information on the project, the opportunity to ask questions and to submit a comment.
+The BLM hosted two public meetings to provide updated information on the project, the opportunity to ask questions and to submit a comment.

 Tuesday, April 8, 2014